BadlyDrawnBoy/mad-invoice-mcp/README.md

+# MAD invoiceMCP server
-# Mechatronics Advisory & Design – invoiceMCP server
+_Mechatronics Advisory & Design (M.A.D.
+Solutions) – JSON → LaTeX → PDF invoicing server with local file storage._

 <img width="2048" height="786" alt="logo" src="https://github.com/user-attachments/assets/203a5a7b-4802-4edc-8250-ddaf7143186c" />

-MAD invoiceMCP: Creating, storing, and rendering invoices as JSON + LaTeX + PDF.
-Designed for single-company workflows with local storage in `.mad_invoice/` (no external database required).
+MAD invoiceMCP lets you create, store, and render invoices using JSON + LaTeX + PDF.
+It is designed for single-company workflows with local storage in `.mad_invoice/` (no external database or cloud service required).

-**What it does:**
+**_What it does:_**
 - Create and manage invoices via MCP tools
-- Render professional PDFs with LaTeX
+- Render professional PDFs using LaTeX templates
 - Track payment status and generate invoice numbers
-- Support for German §19 UStG (small business) and VAT
+- Support for German §19 UStG (small business) and standard VAT

-**Why:**
+**_Why:_**
-- "Kraft" wasen't fexible enough
+- “Kraft” wasn’t flexible enough
-- the others where overkill or required web space
+- Other tools were overkill or required web hosting
 - The re-kp project had already done half the groundwork

 ## Supported clients